 The Comirnaty (Pfizer) vaccine is currently available as a:

-- first and second dose for people aged 5 years and over
+- first and second dose for people aged 5 years and older

-- third dose for people aged 5 years and over with severe immunocompromise
+- third dose for people aged 5 years and older with severe immunocompromise

-- booster dose for people aged 16 years and over.
+- booster dose for people aged 16 years and older

 The primary course of Pfizer COVID-19 vaccine for most people is 2 doses, 8 weeks apart.

 Children aged 5-11 years will receive Pfizer for children.
 This is a different formulation of the Pfizer vaccine with a smaller dose.

 It is preferable to have the first two doses 8 weeks apart, but the interval between doses can be reduced to 3 weeks.
 A shorter interval may be recommended for people at higher risk of severe COVID-19 (including older adults and people with underlying medical conditions), in an outbreak setting, or prior to international travel.

 Booster doses of Pfizer are available to everyone 16 years and over who have had their primary course of a COVID-19 vaccine at least 3 months ago.